-COVID-19 has changed the ways we are able to share stories and solace, so this year's festival looks different from in previous years.
-Communities have found new ways to come together - gatherings are smaller and more is taking place online.
-In these difficult times, the To Absent Friends Festival remains a valued opportunity for sharing memories and human connection.
+COVID-19 has changed the ways we are able to share stories and solace, so the 2020 festival looked different from in previous years.
+Communities found new ways to come together - gatherings were smaller and more distanced, and more took place online.
+In these difficult times, the To Absent Friends Festival remained a valued opportunity for sharing memories and human connection.

 Organised by the Letham Feuars' Committee.
 1-7 November.